SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 John took a deep breath and came back to reality.
 "Well.
 If we could be picky, we wouldn't need a hero," he said.

 The polder looked at the high elf and nodded, impressed.
 Test passed.
 "Okay.
 Well, if you've already got a candidate, I could get things started.
-The other half is: We need a good story—short, punchy.
+The other half is: We need a good story-short, punchy.
 Something that'll catch on, needs to be easy to relate to, but bigger than life.
 A tax.
 A toll!
 Bridge toll, classic.
-An ogre … no, three ogres.
+An ogre... no, three ogres.
 Yeah, three is better.
 Three ogres in Ajax's livery.
 A lone figure standing against them.
 See?
 Easy."

 "Where are we going to find three ogres?"
 John asked.

 "What do you mean?"
 Now it was the polder's turn to be confused.
 "What do you mean, 'What do I mean?'"
 John said.

-"I'm not … we don't need *real* ogres."
+"I'm not... we don't need *real* ogres."
 Jackson looked at the elf.
 "Is he for real?"

 "Trust me," the void mage said.

 "You mean you're going to make it up?!"
 John exclaimed.

-"I …" Jackson looked with incredulity at the high elf void mage, then back at the human.
+"I..."
+Jackson looked with incredulity at the high elf void mage, then back at the human.
 "Yes, I do mean that.
 Does he know what I do?" he asked the elf.

 "He'll learn."
 Embers smiled.